projg2/gemato/README.rst

 library modules.

 Additionally, OpenPGP requires system install of GnuPG 2.2+ and requests_ Python module.
-Tests require responses_ for mocking.
+Tests require pytest_, and responses_ for mocking.

 References and footnotes